uacaps/Blog/Posts/2013_08_14/README.md

 This just allows you to copy and paste this blurb and add that to the **Recent Posts** section of your frontpage README without doing too much extra work to get something nice to add.

+##### Spread the Word

+So that's all it takes to make your own tech blog, courtesy of Github.
+We're looking forward to seeing what everyone does with their forks.
+Enjoy!

 ##### Great Links

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - adam-p